 - Alsace: Colmar near the German border has to be one of the most charming towns I have been to in Europe.
 Strasbourg in the Alsace region is equally stunning and if you are a wine lover, don’t forget to visit this region when you are in France.

 - Paris: I have been thrice to Paris and every time I go here, I fall in love with it more.
 Many people may not agree with me.
+Paris should be one of your stops during your 2 week Europe itinerary.
 Last time I went, it was raining in Paris and I did nothing but eat and walk.
 I still loved Paris and one of the highlights of that visit was to go attend my first cabaret show at the Moulin Rouge, Paris.
 Also, don’t forget to do a day trip to Versailles from here.

 - Normandy: This entire region in Northern France is famous for its white cliffs and historically, the Normandy landings are known for being a crucial event during World War II.